blopker/superduper/README.md

 I'm sorry!
 Please start by making sure you have the newest app from the app store.
 After that, please submit the issue to https://github.com/blopker/superduper/issues.
 It helps to have a way I can reproduce the issue, with screenshots or video.
 Alternatively, you may have luck either clearing all the app's data or reinstalling it.

-### How does Backgorund Lock work and how is it different from the setting lock?
+### How does Background Lock work and how is it different from the setting lock?

 The setting lock feature tells Superduper to ignore whatever the bike is set to and use the settings you have set in the app.
 This is useful for when the bike starts up and settings reset, like lights and mode.
 However, the app only enforces the setting lock when the app is open.
 If you close the app, the bike will go back to whatever settings it was set to.
 To use it, long press the setting button you want to lock.